 Spring in Antarctica begins in late October and runs through November.
 Antarctica in spring is characterized by cold temperatures, snow and frozen sea ice.
 Sea ice is at its maximum, an average of 22 million square miles, which can restrict where ships are able to go.

 In the early Antarctic spring, most wildlife has not yet emerged, except for Emperor Penguins, which have overwintered on the ice.
-Specialty trips to view Emperor penguin colonies are sometimes offered in late October and early November.
+Specialty trips to view Emperor penguin colonies are sometimes offered in November.

 The season to visit Antarctica begins in earnest in November.
 Mid to late Spring in Antarctica is characterized by the icy landscape awakening.
 Days are getting longer and temperatures are warming.
 Sea ice is common, and penguins are starting to arrive to build nests.

 Antarctic spring is the best time to go to Antarctica for skiers, snowboarders and photographers set on massive icebergs and icy, white landscapes.

 Antarctica in the summer is spectacular and this is the peak of the travel season.
 Summer in Antarctica begins in December and runs through January.
 The temperature in Antarctica in the summer is surprisingly mild with highs in the 50’s F and lows in the 20’s F.

 Sea ice is melting and gone by the end of Antarctic summer.
 This opens bays, inlets and passages south to the Arctic circle.
 Spring storms abate and summer in Antarctica offers a better chance of calm seas while crossing the Drake Passage.